gini/gini-mobile-ios/BankSDK/GiniBankSDKPinning/README.md

 [![Swift version](https://img.shields.io/badge/swift-5.0-orange.svg)]()
 [![Swift package manager](https://img.shields.io/badge/Swift_Package_Manager-compatible-orange?style=flat-square)]()

 The Gini Bank SDK Pinning provides components for capturing, reviewing and analyzing photos of invoices and remittance slips.
+The SDK supports certificate pinning.

 By integrating this SDK into your application you can allow your users to easily take a picture of a document, review it and get analysis results from the Gini backend.